oxyzero/illusion-docs/Container.md

 // Instantiate the container
 $container = new Container();

-// Register the service Foo, binding it to 'foo'.
+// Register the service Foo, binding it to 'foo' in the container.
 $container->register('foo', function($c) {
     return new Foo;
 });